Are you looking for something fun, educational, and creative for your tweens and teens? If so you are going to love our KiwiCo Doodle Crate review.

 You absolutely can switch between KiwiCo crates.
 If you have ordered a 12-month subscription to the Atlas crate for example and feel like you want to change over to the Doodle Crate.

-No matter the age of your children KiwiCo has you covered.
+No matter the age of your child KiwiCo has a subscription for you.
 They have engaging subscription boxes for babies all the way through to adulthood.

-Koala Crate (Ages 2-4) delivers fun hands-on activities to engage the natural curiosity and creativity of preschoolers in play-based learning.
+Koala Crate.
+(Ages 2-4) delivers fun hands-on activities to engage the natural curiosity and creativity of preschoolers in play-based learning.
+Check out our KiwiCo Koala Crate review and see why we think it is the best preschool subscription box.

 Kiwi Crate (Ages 5-8) delivers young innovators all the materials and inspiration needed for fun hands-on projects that explore art, science, and engineering.